Other Functions

 Result:

-Extracts the trailing part of a string after the last slash or backslash.
+Extracts the tail of a string following its last slash or backslash.
 This function if often used to extract the filename from a path.

 Arguments